Librarian: Librarians and work-related stress

 As user and community needs change over time, the role of the librarian continues to reflect these changes.
 Librarians assist and interact with vulnerable or at-risk populations regularly.
 It is proposed that librarians experience a moderate degree of work-related stress, and is reported that many experience harassment or emotionally challenging situations in their daily work.
 The public library in particular can often be described as having an emotionally charged atmosphere.
 There is evidence to suggest that specialized librarians might experience similar conditions.
 For example, health science librarians report experiencing a mild to moderate amount of secondary traumatic stress that develops from working closely with patients who are experiencing trauma.

+Changing roles of librarians

+The role of the profession librarian is constantly evolving due to a number of internal and external influences.
+These factors include: